Matthew E. Mason

 Mason was also an editor (along with David Waldstreicher) of the 2017 book John Quincy Adams and the Politics of Slavery: Selections from the Diary.
 This work gives perspective on the change in thoughts on how to use political power to oppose slavery experienced by John Quincy Adams over time.
-Mason also editoed the 2008 book Contesting Slavery: The Politics of Bondage and Freedom in the New American Nation with John Craig Hammond.
+Mason also edited the 2008 book Contesting Slavery: The Politics of Bondage and Freedom in the New American Nation with John Craig Hammond.
 In a review A. Glen Crothers argued that this was a truly high quality collection of essays on the subject.
 He also edited Massachusetts and the Civil War: The Commonwealth and National Disunion with Katheryn P. Viens and Conrad E. Wright which was published in 2015 and a new edition of Edward Kimber's The History of the Life and Adventures of Mr. Anderson edited with Nicholas Mason.